Tracking Symptoms of Heart Failure

 Tiredness (fatigue).
 Blood flow to the muscles may be reduced.
 This may make you feel tired during the day.
 Take time to rest and talk with your healthcare provider.

 Nausea or loss of appetite.
-Not enough blood in your digestive system can make you feel full more quickly than usual or even sick to your stomach.
+Not enough blood in your digestive system or swelling of the organs from fluid retention can make you feel full more quickly than usual or even sick to your stomach.
 Tell your healthcare provider.

 Disorientation, memory loss, or confusion.
 Changes in the amount of sodium in your blood can cause confusion.
 If you or someone else notices this, talk with your healthcare provider urgently or call 911.